-- Partial Cache mode: If we selected this option then, Lookup Transformation starts the transformation with empty cache.
+- Partial Cache mode: If we selected this option then, Lookup Transformation starts the transformation with an empty cache.
 When a new row comes from the data flow, the Lookup Transformation first checks for the matching values in its cache.
 If it is not found in the cache then it will check in the lookup table.
 And if no match is found, it queries the lookup table.
 If the match is found in the lookup table then, the value will be cached (stored in the memory) for the next time.
 If the lookup table is very big then we can use this approach.

 - No Cache mode: If we selected this option then, Lookup Transformation will not use cache to store the lookup table at any stage.
-When a new row comes from the data flow, the Lookup Transformation directly check in the lookup table for the matching values.
+When a new row comes from the data flow, the SSIS Lookup directly checks in the lookup table for matching values.

 The final option on this page is to specify, How to handle rows with no matching entries.
 SSIS Lookup Transformation provides you four options:

 - Fail Component (Default): When a new row is passed from the data flow to lookup.
 SSIS Lookup will fail the package if it doesn’t find any matching row in the lookup table.

-- Ignore Failure: If we selected this option then, When a new row is passed from the data flow Lookup Transformation will continue its processing even though it doesn’t found any matching row in the lookup table.
+- Ignore Failure: If we selected this option then, When a new row is passed from the data flow Lookup Transformation will continue its processing even though it doesn’t find any matching row in the lookup table.

-- Redirect Rows to No Match Output: If we selected this option then, Lookup Transformation will direct the rows that doesn’t found any matching row in the lookup table to No Match In real-time we mostly use this option.
+- Redirect Rows to No Match Output: If we selected this option then, Lookup Transformation will direct the rows that don’t find any matching row in the lookup table to No Match In real-time we mostly use this option.

-- Redirect Rows to Error Output: If we selected this option then, Lookup Transformation will direct the rows that doesn’t found any matching row in the lookup table to standard error output.
+- Redirect Rows to Error Output: If we selected this option then, Lookup Transformation will direct the rows that don’t find any matching row in the lookup table to the standard error output.

 TIP: Within the Advanced page, we adjust the caching properties of the Lookup Transformation.